ginpks/TRANSPORTATION/team/m3/gin-park/feature-sequence-diagram.md

-Below is a sequence diagram chat messaging on the front end, where users can type in a message and the inbox will dynamically load those messages.
+Below is a sequence diagram for chat messaging on the front end, where users can type in a message and the inbox will dynamically load those messages.
 This feature was implemented collaboratively with Sammie Yu, who implemented the persistence of entered messages using indexedDB.

 ```mermaid